idugalic/beautiful-jekyll/_posts/2017-08-09-continuous-delivery-in-the-cloud.md

 Blue-green deployment is implemented by 'production' job in the [workflow](https://github.com/ivans-innovation-lab/my-company-monolith/blob/master/.circleci/config.yml).

-Doing Blue-green deployment with database schema changing is not easy.
+Doing Blue-green deployment with database schema changing is hard.
 We have to [change the schema](https://martinfowler.com/books/refactoringDatabases.html) in such a way that Blue-green deployment and roll-back to the previous version are possible, usually by making DB changes backward compatible (this makes DB schema backward compatibility testing an important step).
 For this we need schema versioning first \([Flyway](http://flywaydb.org/)\).
 I was inspired with this [blog post](https://spring.io/blog/2016/05/31/zero-downtime-deployment-with-a-database).
-There you can find more details.

 You can design your database in the 6th normal form an make you scheme more adaptable and your process more agile.
 I was inspired with this [blog post](https://blog.codecentric.de/en/2017/07/agile-database-design-using-anchor-modeling/ ).